grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -query-frontend.cache-unaligned-requests
 [cache_unaligned_requests: <boolean> | default = false]

 # Max size of the raw query, in bytes.
+This limit is enforced by the
-0 to not apply a limit to the size of the
+# query-frontend for instant, range and remote read queries.
+0 to not apply a
-# query.
+# limit to the size of the query.
 # CLI flag: -query-frontend.max-query-expression-size-bytes
 [max_query_expression_size_bytes: <int> | default = 0]